mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   linear algebra, and many signal processing books.
-  We use a C++ `standard template library vector container <http://www.cplusplus.com/reference/vector/vector/>`__ to hold the sample data accessible through the public variable s.
+  We use a C++ `standard template library vector container <http://www.cplusplus.com/reference/vector/vector/>`__ to hold the sample data accessible through the public variable s in the C++ api.
 The python API makes the vector container look like a numpy array that can be accessed in same way sample data are handled in an obspy Trace object in the "data" array.
-They can similarly be processed with the wide variety of operations available in scipy (e.g. `simple bandpass filters <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.iirfilter.html#scipy.signal.iirfilter>`__).
+It is important to note that the C++ s vector is mapped to *data* in the python API.
+The direct interface through numpy/scipy allows one to manipulate sample data with numpy or scipy functions (e.g. `simple bandpass filters <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.iirfilter.html#scipy.signal.iirfilter>`__).
+  That can be useful for testing and prototyping but converting and algorithm to a parallel form requires additional steps described here (LINK to parallel section)

 | Although scalar time series data are treated the same (i.e. as a
   vector) in every seismic processing system we are aware of, the handling of three component data is not at all standardized.
 There are several reasons for this created by some practical data issues:

-#.
-Most modern seismic reflection systems provide some support for
-   three-component data.
-In reflection processing scalar, multichannel raw data are often treated coceptually as a matrix with one array dimension defining the time variable and the other index defined by the channel number.
+*   Most modern seismic reflection systems provide some support for three-component data.
+In reflection processing scalar, multichannel raw data are often treated conceptually as a matrix with one array dimension defining the time variable and the other index defined by the channel number.
 When three component data are recorded the component orientation can be defined implicitly by a component index